ramer2026/qorvo-uwb-localization/README.md

 ### iv.
 Flashing and Provisioning

 1. Connect the DK board via USB.
-2. Open J-Link or the Qorvo programming tool.
-3. Flash the pre-built firmware binary from the Qorvo SDK package.
+2. Flash the pre-built firmware binary from the Qorvo SDK package.
-4. No pairing keys or provisioning are required for this experiment — anchors and tag use default session IDs.
+3. No pairing keys or provisioning are required for this experiment — anchors and tag use default session IDs.

 > *(Fill in the exact flash command or GUI steps for your specific DK programmer.)*